Chen Show Mao

-A graduate of Harvard, Oxford and Stanford, Chen was formerly a corporate lawyer at Davis Polk & Wardwell.
-He made his political debut in the 2011 general election when he joined a five-member Workers' Party team contesting in Aljunied GRC against a five-member team from the governing People's Action Party (PAP).
+A graduate of Harvard, Oxford and Stanford, Chen was a corporate lawyer at Davis Polk.

-The Workers' Party team won with 54.72% of the vote against the PAP team, marking the first time in Singapore's electoral history an opposition party had won an election in a GRC.
-Chen was elected to Parliament for a second term after the Workers' Party team won the 2015 general election in Aljunied GRC again with 50.96% of the vote against the PAP team.
+Chen made his political debut in the 2011 general election when he joined a five-member WP team for Aljunied GRC, which defeated the governing People's Action Party (PAP) with 54.72% of the vote.
+This was the first opposition victory in a GRC.

-Chen stepped down as the MP for Aljunied GRC prior to the 2020 general election, although he remains active in politics.
+Chen did not seek reelection during the 2020 general election; however, he remained active in politics.

 Background

 Chen was born in Pingtung County, Taiwan.
 His father was a trader while his mother was an elementary school teacher.
 He moved to Singapore when he was 11, and studied at Nanyang Primary School, Catholic High School, Anglo-Chinese School and National Junior College.
 He was the president of the students' council in National Junior College and was the top student for the Singapore-Cambridge GCE Advanced Level examinations in 1979, outperforming his batchmates Vivian Balakrishnan and Lui Tuck Yew.
 After he failed to gain admission into the medical school at the National University of Singapore, he applied to study economics at Harvard University and was accepted.

 Between 1980 and 1983, Chen, then a Singapore permanent resident, performed National Service and served as an infantry platoon commander at the 5th Singapore Infantry Regiment and as a brigade adjutant (DYS1) at the headquarters of the 3rd Singapore Infantry Brigade.
 He became a Singapore citizen in 1986.

 Chen graduated with a Bachelor of Arts from Harvard University in 1986 and subsequently completed a Master of Arts in 1988 under a Rhodes Scholarship at Corpus Christi College of the University of Oxford.
-He completed a Juris Doctor at Stanford Law School in 1992 and another Master of Arts at Corpus Christi College in 2005.
+He completed a Juris Doctor at Stanford Law School in 1992 and attained the rank of Master of Arts at Corpus Christi College in 2005.